comScore/ComScore-iOS-watchOS-tvOS/README.md

 CocoaPods
 ---------

 comScore Analytics is also available through [CocoaPods](http://cocoapods.org).
-The podspec supports iOS, watchOS & tvOS devices only.
+The podspec supports iOS & tvOS devices only.

 To install it, simply add the following line to your Podfile: